Linusmugera/Linusmugera/README.md

-- 👋 Hi, I’m @Linus_mugera, a front-end developer
+- 👋 Hi, I’m @Linus_mugera, a MERN-Stack developer
 - 💞️ I’m looking to collaborate on web and mobile development projects from any invite.
 📫 reach me at mugeralinus3@gmail.com or via whatsapp +254740758955